davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Lots of work focus.
-Hoping for some additional responsibility soon.
+I got a promotion which is great!
+But now I am learning how to lead.

 ## Working on